sjroma/sjroma.github.io/cmshogscan/README.md

 Additionally, you will find other useful setup notes.

 ## _HOG\[SCAN\]_ How-to Guides
 The following documents were created to help ease the transition for someone moving into a new role.
 They are step-by-step how-to guides that can be used by a first timer as well as provide a reference for those with more experience.
+Although certain steps may be specific to the Raleigh NC Chapter website, the overall steps should be generic enough that other chapters using HOG\[SCAN\] should be able to follow along with slight modifications.
 Note, the role listed is the minimum role a member needs to have to accomplish the task.
 * How to <a href="https://sjroma.github.io/cmshogscan/updateralhog/procedures/stepsAddTeamMember.html" target="_blank">**Add a Team Member**</a> - **Editor** role
 * How to <a href="https://sjroma.github.io/cmshogscan/updateralhog/procedures/stepsNewslettersUpdate.html" target="_blank">**Place a Newsletter on the Website**</a> - **Editor** role